marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 ### Preflight Calibration & Percentile Raster Output

-Raw values can be terrible interpolation inputs, especially for skewed datasets such as house prices, insurance losses and environmental measures, where a few extreme values can dominate the entire surface. <em>ppgrid</em> tests identity, log10, square-root and percentile transforms, then uses intraclass correlation to select the transform where location best explains the variation.
+Raw values can be terrible interpolation inputs, especially for skewed datasets such as house prices, insurance losses and environmental measures, where a few extreme values can dominate the entire surface. `ppgrid` tests identity, log10, square-root and percentile transforms, then uses intraclass correlation to select the transform where location best explains the variation.

-<em>ppgrid</em> also calibrates the fill distance using spatially blocked cross-validation.
+`ppgrid` also calibrates the fill distance using spatially blocked cross-validation.
 Random cross-validation is rubbish for clustered data because a held-out point may still be metres from a training point, which gives an impressive score while proving almost nothing.
-Instead, <em>ppgrid</em> holds out whole areas and finds the furthest support distance that still beats a simple mean.
+Instead, `ppgrid` holds out whole areas and finds the furthest support distance that still beats a simple mean.
 The selected transform, fill cap and percentile lookup table are then saved to `calibration.json`.

 The output itself is returned as a percentile rather than raw values (which can be restored via `calibration.json`).
 This means every dataset has the same 0-100 range, allowing the result to fit neatly into an int16 GeoTIFF; the default encoding is `percentile = DN / 100`, so a stored value of 5000 represents the 50th percentile.
 This is a pretty opinionated design decision, and I have two straightforward reasons for this: